Data Providers and Licenses

 The Uppsala Conflict Data Program (UCDP) has recorded ongoing violent conflicts since the 1970s.
 The data provided is one of the most accurate and well-used data-sources on global armed conflicts and its definition of armed conflict is becoming a standard in how conflicts are systematically defined and studied.

-Click here for General License Information
+Click here for Additional License Information

 Data License and Provisions of Use